coding-panda/panda-pods-repeater-field/README.txt

 * add: Integration with Simpods Area Field.
 * add: Remove all tags from label outputs for security purpose and limit the label characters to 80.
 If a label contains images, videos, audio, shortcodes display relevant icons.

+= 1.4.7 - 29th July 2020 =
+* fix: Fixed the problem that the database class was not included in the pandarf_items_fn function.

 == Upgrade Notice ==

 = 1.0.6 =